yunfanlong/yunfanlong/_pages/advice.md

 2. CSE 250A with Prof. [Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu/~tberg/). ⭐⭐⭐⭐⭐
    - A solid substitute for DSC 140A if you are a data science major student.
 Prof. Berg-Kirkpatrick's lectures are some of the best I have seen at UCSD.

+3. COGS 118A with Prof. [Zhuowen Tu](https://pages.ucsd.edu/~ztu/) or [Jason Fleischer](https://jgfleischer.com/). ⭐⭐⭐⭐
+   - I did not take their offering of COGS 118A, but the course designed by either of them is good for an introduction to machine learning.

+4. MATH 173A/B with Prof. [Rayan Saab](https://mathweb.ucsd.edu/~rsaab/). ⭐⭐⭐⭐
+   - I did not take Prof. Saab's offering of the MATH 173 sequence.
+However, he designed this great sequence, and he is really good at explaining mathematical concepts based on my experience of working with him on a project.